A Guide to Employee Onboarding New Hires: Key Strategies for First-Time Managers

 Employee onboarding is the process of bringing a new hire into a company.
 This includes integrating them into the culture and teaching them the systems, processes, and rules of working at the company.

-Typically, the employee onboarding experience is led at a high-level by the human resources team.
-They share the employee handbook, new hire paperwork, and getting the employee set up on the human resources information system (HRIS).
+Typically, the employee onboarding experience is led at a high level by the human resources team.
+They share the employee handbook, and new hire paperwork, and get the employee set up on the human resources information system (HRIS).
 HR may also have the employee complete necessary training and compliance courses, such as HIPPA for healthcare, sexual harassment, data security and privacy, etc.

 But people managers also play a big part in the onboarding process.
 Managers are responsible for integrating their new hires into the micro-culture of their team and are responsible for training that employee on the specific knowledge, skills, and systems they will need to do their job.